Drop some knowledge

 Documentaries and factual TV on Sky

-The Original Bundle from Sky TV (www.sky.com) has a few factual channels included, such as Discovery Shed and Quest, but for the big guns you’ll want the Variety Bundle.
-That’s where you’ll find Discovery, National Geographic, Animal Planet, Yesterday, History, and all their subsidiaries.
-Upgrading to the Family Bundle will get you seven of those channels in HD as well.
+The standard Sky Entertainment package from Sky TV (www.sky.com) has a whole bunch of factual channels included, such as the Discovery suite, National Geographic, Animal Planet, History, and more.
+Adding on the Sky HD pack will get you six of those channels in HD as well.

 You’ll also find some of them available to watch live and on demand through Sky On Demand and Sky Go, including Discovery, History, and National Geographic.
-Sky Go is free to all Sky TV customers but costs a fee for everyone else.
+Sky Go is free to all Sky TV customers.

 Documentaries and factual TV on Virgin Media